owagner/hm2mqtt/README.md

 Changelog
 ---------
+* 0.17 - 2016/02/28 - owagner
+  - fix topic of published message in response to /get/ requests; previously, the datapoint name was bogusly attached twice

 * 0.16 - 2015/08/12 - owagner
   - retry a xml-rpc request at most once (after a 10s grace period).
 Previously, would retry requests indefinitely with a 30s delay, which defeated the ping mechanism